 The zucchini crop at the farmers market might be thinning, but you’ll find all sorts of produce at the grocery store.
 So why continue to go to a farmers market when you can get tomatoes year-round?
 There are several reasons why eating seasonally is better for you, but one of the biggest reasons is supporting smaller and more local growers.
 We all know it’s best to shop local or go out of our way to help “the little guy,” which is also true when buying food for your family.
 So not only are you investing in the local economy, but you’re also providing a living for a family doing something that they love.

 Additionally, eating food that’s locally grown is much healthier for your body.
 Smaller growers don’t use as many harsh chemicals on their crops.
 Plus, because the product doesn’t have to be picked early to survive travel, the flavors are much more enjoyable and fresh.
 There’s a reason professional chefs visit local markets to stock their restaurants.

 Tomato plants might be turning purple, but some plants enjoy the cold and are only growing larger with the cooler temperatures.
-The best vegetables to look for are greens, mushrooms, and root veggies like beets, rutabaga, radishes, sweet potatoes, and pumpkins.
+The best vegetables to look for are greens, mushrooms, and root veggies like beets, rutabaga, radishes, sweet potatoes, and many types of pumpkin.
 You might even be able to find everything you need to make an early Thanksgiving dinner!